Correlation and Hedging

 A mean–variance optimizer will hedge correlated assets.
 I explain why and then work through a simple example.

 A mean–variance optimizer will hedge correlated assets.
-To see this, recall that the objective function of a mean–variance optimizer is
+To see this, recall that the objective function of a basic mean–variance optimizer is

-w=arg ⁣maxw{rwwTΣw},(1) \mathbf{w}^{\star} = \arg\!\max_{\mathbf{w}} \left\{ \mathbf{r}^{\top} \mathbf{w} - \mathbf{w}^T \boldsymbol{\Sigma} \mathbf{w} \right\}, \tag{1}
+w=arg ⁣maxw{rwγwΣw},subject to iwi=1,γ>0,(1) \mathbf{w}^{\star} = \arg\!\max_{\mathbf{w}} \left\{ \mathbf{r}^{\top} \mathbf{w} - \gamma \mathbf{w}^{\top} \boldsymbol{\Sigma} \mathbf{w} \right\}, \quad \text{subject to }\sum_i w_i = 1, \quad \gamma \gt 0, \tag{1}

-where w\mathbf{w} is a vector of porfolio weights; r\mathbf{r} is a vector of expected returns; and Σ\boldsymbol{\Sigma} is a covariance matrix of returns.
+where w\mathbf{w} is a vector of porfolio weights; r\mathbf{r} is a vector of expected returns; Σ\boldsymbol{\Sigma} is the covariance matrix of the asset returns; and γ>0\gamma \gt 0 is the risk-aversion parameter, so-named because it weights the risk term.
 Often, we might place additional constraints on w\mathbf{w}, such as position limits, but that is not particularly interesting here.
-So in words, we want to find the optimal positions such that we maximize our portfolio’s return while minimize its variance.
+So in words, we want to find the optimal positions (w\mathbf{w}) such that we maximize our portfolio’s expected return or “reward” (rw\mathbf{r}^{\top} \mathbf{w}) while minimize the volatility of that return or “risk” (wΣw\mathbf{w}^{\top} \boldsymbol{\Sigma} \mathbf{w}).
 See my post on mean–variance analysis for a deeper discussion of this framing.

 Σ=[σ12ρσ1,2ρσ2,1σ22],(2) \boldsymbol{\Sigma} = \begin{bmatrix} \sigma_1^2 & \rho \sigma_{1,2} \\ \rho \sigma_{2,1} & \sigma_2^2 \end{bmatrix}, \tag{2}